-Sleep disorders common among police officersDecember 20th, 2011 in Sleep apnea /
+Sleep disorders common among police officersDecember 20, 2011 in Medicine & Health / Sleep apnea

 A survey of police officers indicated that about 40 percent have a sleep disorder, which was associated with an increased risk of adverse health, safety and performance outcomes, according to a study in the December 21 issue of JAMA.